sandbox-quantum/Tangelo/qsdk/README.md

 The `backendbuddy` submodule enables users to target various backends.
 In particular, it supports quantum circuit simulators such as `qulacs`, `qiskit`, `cirq` or `qdk`.
 We leave it to the user to install the package of their choice.
 Depending on your OS and environment, some of these packages may be more challenging to install.
-In particular, we recommend `qulacs` for its performance and `qiskit` for providing the utilities for the QASM format.
+In particular, we recommend `qulacs` for its performance and `qiskit` for providing a braod range of functionalities and utilities to support the OpenQASM format.

 Most packages can be installed through pip in a straightforward way:
 ```